eleuzun/TestCases/README.md

 3. Press Login button

 **Expected Result:**
 User should not be able to login.
-There will be an error message ”User or Password is wrong”
+There will be an error message ”User or Password is wrong”.

 **Test Data:**
 User: info & Pass: info1